arosbio/cpsign_docs/source/sections/api/scoring_algorithms.md

 ### LinearSVR

 Support Vector Regression (SVR) implemented in [LibLinear].
 Restricted to a linear kernel and optimized for fast training and predictions for linear kernel SVM.
-When having very large data sets this algorithm is prefered as runtime is much quicker than the other regression algorithms.
+When having very large data sets this algorithm is preferred as runtime is much quicker than the other regression algorithms.

 ### EpsilonSVR / NuSVR

 Support Vector Regression (SVR) implemented in [LibSvm].
-The difference between these two algorithms is that the standard {code}`cost/C` parameter (used in EpsilonSVR) is re-parameterized into {code}`nu` (used in NuSVR).
-The {code}`nu` parameter should be in the range \[0..1\].
+The difference between these two algorithms is that the standard `cost/C` parameter (used in EpsilonSVR) is re-parameterized into `nu` (used in NuSVR).
+The `nu` parameter should be in the range `[0..1]`.
 Supports the following kernels: (0) LINEAR, (1) POLY, (2) RBF, (3) SIGMOID.

 ## Classification algorithms